 - Dr. Patrick Asbach, Charité Berlin

 - Dr. Heinrich Mallison, Pöttmes

 - Franziska Sattler, FU Berlin

 Special Exhibition TRISTAN - Berlin bares teeth

-The exhibition “Tristan – Berlin bares teeth” takes visitors on an exciting expedition around Tyrannosaurus rex.
-Tristan Otto, the only original skeleton of a T. rex on display in Europe to date, is the heart and soul of the show.
-The exhibition is an exceptional experiment.
-The results of the research programme will contribute to the exhibition in years to come and will let visitors take along in this journey.
+The exhibition “Tristan – Berlin bares teeth” taken visitors on an exciting expedition around Tyrannosaurus rex.
+Tristan Otto, one of a few skeletons of a T. rex on display in Europe to date, was the heart and soul of the show.
+The exhibition was an exceptional experiment.
+The results of the research programme were contribute to the exhibition in years to come and were let visitors take along in this journey.
 More about the exhibition